Book and Book Chapters

 Peer Reviewed Articles

-"Understanding the Beginning in Light of the End: Eschatological Reflections on Making Theological Sense of Evolution."
-Submitted for consideration for publication.
+"Understanding the Beginning in Light of the End: Eschatological Reflections on Making Theological Sense of Evolution," Perspectives on Science and Christian Faith 66, no. 3 (Sept.
+2014):154-70.

 “The Human Person in Contemporary Science and Theology,” Perspectives on Science and Christian Faith 64, no. 2 (June 2012): 120–29.